See the latest updates and information regarding the COVID-19 pandemic, including

 experience when kept within realistic limits.

-How to Make a Referral to Counseling and Disability Services
+How to Make a Referral to Center for Behavioral Health and Accessibility

 - Suggest that the student call or come in to make an appointment.
-Give the Counseling
+Give the Center for

-and Disability Services phone number and location at that time.
+Behavioral Health and Accessibility phone number and location at that time.

-- If you wish to assist the student directly, call the secretary at Counseling and Disability
+- If you wish to assist the student directly, call the secretary at Center for Behavioral

-Services while the student is in your office in order to assure that an appointment
+Health and Accessibility while the student is in your office in order to assure that

-is made.
-Write down the appointment information (time, date, counselor, and location)
+an appointment is made.
+Write down the appointment information (time, date, counselor,

 - If the situation is an emergency, follow #2 above, but state that "the student needs